|

 compliance which allows the wheel to move backwards when it hits a bump,

-are used front and rear in the F1 because the suspension pickup points, the
+compliance are used front and rear in the F1 because the suspension pickup

-forces acting on the wheels and the required geometrical constraints are
+points, the forces acting on the wheels and the required geometrical

-different at either end of the car.
-At the front wheels the priority was to prevent
+constraints are different at either end of the car.
+At the front wheels the priority was to prevent castor

-castor wind-off under braking, which compromises stability.
-Here, where
+wind-off under braking, which compromises stability.
+Here, where braking and

-braking and cornering forces are reacted through the tyre contact patch, a
+cornering forces are reacted through the tyre contact patch, a solution was

-solution was adopted which McLaren calls Ground Plane Shear Centre.
-Subframes
+adopted which McLaren calls Ground Plane Shear Centre.
+Subframes on either

-on either side carry the wishbones on rigid plane bearings but are mounted to
+side carry the wishbones on rigid plane bearings but are mounted to the body

-the body by four compliant bushes, each 25 times stiffer radially than
+by four compliant bushes, each 25 times stiffer radially than axially.
+These

-axially.
-These are aligned at tangents to circles which have the middle of
+are aligned at tangents to circles which have the middle of the tyre contact

 outstanding.
 Castor wind-off has been measured at 1.02 degrees per g of